Thumb in the Dike: Meeting the Deluge of Demand for Technicians in Alamance County and the Region

 Description:

-This award provides funding to Alamance Community College (ACC) to enhance its biotechnology programs to help meet a growing regional demand for skilled medical and bioscience technicians.
-As a component of the college’s new Biotechnology Center of Excellence, ACC will add updated bioprocessing equipment like pieces found in the labs of large local employers.
-In addition to improving student learning, the project will increase the number of program completers in credit and non-credit programs, the number of program participants earning third-party credentials, and the number of program completers entering the local biomanufacturing, biopharma, health, agriculture, and laboratory workforce.
-These industries have a demand for over 200 positions within the next two to three years.
-It is expected that 94 incumbent and displaced workers and students will receive training on this equipment over a two-year period.
-Golden LEAF funds will be used for three bioprocessing machines.
+This award provided funding to Alamance Community College (ACC) to enhance its biotechnology programs to help meet a growing regional demand for skilled medical and bioscience technicians.
+As a component of the college’s new Biotechnology Center of Excellence, ACC added updated bioprocessing equipment similar to the lab equipment found at large local employers.
+In addition to improving student learning, the project increased the number of program completers in credit and non-credit programs, the number of program participants earning third-party credentials, and the number of program completers entering the local biomanufacturing, biopharma, health, agriculture, and laboratory workforce.
+These industries had demand for over 200 positions in the near future.
+A total of 94 incumbent and displaced workers and students received training on this equipment over a two-year period.
+Golden LEAF funds were used for three bioprocessing machines.

 Contact: